Kartik-Shrikhande/Vaccine-Registration-Project/readme.md

 2. **User Login**: Registered users can log in using their phone number and password.

-3. **see Available Slots**: Users can view available vaccine slots for a given day.
+3. **see Available Slots**: Users can see available vaccine slots for a specific day and timings.

-4. **Book Vaccine Slot**: Users can register for a vaccine slot first or second dose on a specified date and time.
-They can only book a second dose after completing their first dose.
+4. **Book Vaccine Slot**: Users can register for a vaccine dose on a specific dates and timings.

 ### For Admins